8 Ways to Make Your Next Compensation Cycle Post-Mortem Easier: A Guide for Financial Services

 An effective post-mortem will incrementally improve your next compensation cycle

-Taking the time to sit down with your team and analyze the recent comp cycle is a worthwhile investment as long as you have the right framework to guide you to make it easier.
+Taking the time to sit down with your team to analyze the recent comp cycle is a worthwhile investment as long as you have the right framework to guide you to make it easier.
 Identifying, prioritizing and making the necessary changes in time for the next comp cycle will pay dividends in efficiency, accuracy, and stakeholder engagement — not to mention reduced stress for the HR and compensation teams!